larskolar/ansible/README.md

 [+] Usage
 -------------------------------
   - To add more hosts edit the hosts file and add the $IP under [ansible_client] with ansible_ssh_user=[user] ansible_ssh_pass=[pass] ansible_become_pass=[pass]
-  - To edit file paths edit the test.ymp file
+  - To edit file paths edit the /vars/external_vars.yml file